Thermodynamic geometry of friction on graphs: Resistance, commute times, and optimal transport

+\Cref{eq:equivOT} is an equilibrium-path-restricted variant of the discrete $L^2$-Wasserstein metric introduced in \cite{maas_gradient_2011, chowFokkerPlanckEquations2012} (see Sec.
+S4B in the Supplemental Material~\cite{supplemental_key}).
+There are some formal differences between the continuous~\eqref{eq:BBD} and discrete~\eqref{eq:equivOT} expressions: the equilibrium weights are absorbed into the definition of the edge-flux inner product and the graph Laplacian in the discrete case.
+However, both expressions describe a quadratic instantaneous dissipative cost associated with probability currents driven by a potential field, subject to a mass conservation equation.
+The connection between discrete OT and the graph Laplacian was also noted in~\cite{liTransportInformationGeometry2022}.

-In Sec.~\ref{sec:equivs1} we showed that the friction metric $g$ and the commute-time matrix $C$ encode the same geometry on the probability simplex $\Delta^n$.
-A classical result states that $C$ is a \textit{squared Euclidean distance matrix}~\cite{doyle_commuting_2017}: there exists a mapping $\Omega \ni x \mapsto \bm{a}(x) \in\mathbb{R}^m$ with $m\leq n=|\Omega|-1$ such that
+\sec{Commute-time embedding and bottlenecks} Above, we showed that the friction metric $g$ and the commute-time matrix $C$ encode the same geometry on the probability simplex $\Delta^n$.
+A classical result states that $C$ is a squared Euclidean distance matrix~\cite{doyle_commuting_2017}: there exists an embedding $\Omega \ni x \mapsto \bm{a}(x) \in\mathbb{R}^m$ with $m\leq n=|\Omega|-1$ such that

-Through this embedding the Markov graph---a purely topological construction---acquires a geometry in which each state $x$ sits at a point $\bm{a}(x) \in \mathbb{R}^m$.
+Through this embedding, the Markov graph---a purely topological construction---acquires a geometry in which each state $x$ sits at a point $\bm{a}(x) \in \mathbb{R}^m$.